 I’m very fortunate at my school.
 We have an even split of male/female STEM teachers, so our numbers compare favourably with the rest of the country.
 But the fact remains that STEM subjects are more often taken by boys.

 Some people might argue that by highlighting women as missing from Science I am, indirectly, being anti-feminist.
 After all, if men and women are equal then a workforce of men is equal to a workforce of women.
 Why am I singling women out?

 Well here’s the thing.
-If you don’t have women doing Science you really are missing something important.
 Women and men are equal but they aren’t identical – and it’s an important distinction.
 Men and women are anatomically, hormonally and neurologically different to each other.
 Treating both sexes identically is a recipe for disaster – obviously – but giving both sexes the same opportunities (treating them equally) leads to good things.

 If you look up differences between men and women’s brains you tend to get one of two approaches.
 Either you hear that men are from Mars and women from Venus (i.e. utterly different) or you hear men and women are the same in every respect.
 The reality is closer to the latter; men and women’s brains are, on the whole, the same.
 But there are subtle differences.

 These differences don’t affect key aspects of thinking like memory, working memory, pattern recognition, synthesis, puzzle solving etc. but they do present some minor variations in how men and women approach things and what they notice.